bump-sh/docs/src/_help/changes-management/integrations.md

 You can define as many webhooks as you wish to receive structural changes when they occur on your documentations.

 A webhook is a way for an app to get instant notifications from other applications.
 Webhooks are automated messages (also called payloads) sent to a specific URL.
-Unlike a classic call to an API, webhooks are more efficient than just polling it.
+Unlike a classic call to an API, webhooks are more efficient than just polling it. <br>
+Webhooks are useful for updating an API client generator, rebuilding an integration, and more, such as through a security suite, etc.

 Webhooks help integrate Bump into your current workflows.
 The chosen URLs will receive an HTTP request automatically when Bump notices a structural change in your documentation.